haitlahcen/dhall-lang/Getting-started:-Generate-JSON-or-YAML.md

 ## Smoke test

-Now you can test drive generating JSON from a Dhall expression.
+Now you can test drive generating JSON or YAML from a Dhall expression.

 The `dhall-to-json` executable takes a Dhall program on standard input and emits JSON to standard output.

-> **Exercise:** Try to guess what JSON the following command will output:
+> **Exercise:** Try to guess what either of the following commands will output:
 >
 > ```bash
+> $ dhall-to-yaml <<< '{ foo = [1, 2, 3], bar = True }'
 > $ dhall-to-json <<< '{ foo = [1, 2, 3], bar = True }'
 > ```
 >
-> ... then run the command to test your guess.
+> ... then run the commands to test your guess.

 > **Note:** `<<<` is a Bash operator that feeds the string on the right as
 > standard input to the command on the left.
-The above command could have also
+The above commands could have also
 > been written as:
 >
 > ```bash
 > $ echo '{ foo = [1, 2, 3], bar = True }' | dhall-to-json
+> $ echo '{ foo = [1, 2, 3], bar = True }' | dhall-to-yaml
 > ```

+To avoid repetition, we'll only use the `dhall-to-json` tool throughout the rest of this tutorial, although all of the following examples work equally well for the `dhall-to-yaml` tool.

 > **Exercise:** What Dhall expression generates the following JSON:
 >